cherylkly/mature_trees_birds/README.md

 * suburb:               Suburb
 * dev_status:           Development status

-Note: Presence of noisy miner was not included as no noisy miners were observed across all sites
+Note: Presence of noisy miner was not included as no noisy miners were observed across all stands.

 ### Predictors excluded from model due to high correlation:
-* total_tree_count:   Number of trees within the site
+* total_tree_count:   Number of trees within a stand
 * hollow_count:       Number of tree hollows
 * shape_idx:          Shape Index
 * road_traffic:       Largest adjacent road type